+Lake Louise offers some of the most breathtaking views and I highlight some of those with my photos below.
+I like to joke that you can take a photo almost anywhere and make a post card out of it.
 In addition to take beautiful photos there is some amazing hiking at Lake Louise as well.
-Lake Louise and Banff National park in general offer some of the most breathtaking views and I highlight some of those with my photos below.
-I like to joke that you can take a photo almost anywhere and make a post card out of it.

 - Lake Louise Lakeshore Trail (Easy – 2.8 miles round trip) A flat and scenic walk along the shoreline of Lake Louise, perfect for beginners and families.